zaidmohd/azure_arc/docs/azure_arc_k8s/Azure Arc enabled Kubernetes - Day-2 Scenarios & Use-Cases/gke/gke_gitops_basic/_index.md

 ---
 title: "Deploy GitOps configurations and perform basic GitOps flow on GKE as an Azure Arc Connected Cluster"
-linkTitle: "GKE GitOps Basic"
+linkTitle: "Deploy GitOps configurations and perform basic GitOps flow on GKE as an Azure Arc Connected Cluster"
 weight: 1
 description: >
 ---

 # Deploy GitOps configurations and perform basic GitOps flow on GKE as an Azure Arc Connected Cluster

-## Overview

 The following README will guide you on how to create GitOps configuration on a Google Kubernetes Engine (GKE) cluster which is projected as an Azure Arc connected cluster resource.